noln/system-alert-window-example/README.md

 <img src="https://cloud.githubusercontent.com/assets/6524043/17489319/46c4fddc-5d52-11e6-8369-b23c59d8a0f6.png" width="400">

 *Note: This screenshot shows the example app drawing over the top of another running app: [motorsport-circuits](https://github.com/noln/motorsport-circuits).
-So don't expect a map too appear when you run the example code!
+So don't expect a map to appear when you run the example code!
 You just get the green box and bugdroid.*

 * If any other app is running when the the app launches, they will lose focus, but *onPause* **will not be called** - the app behaves as a system alert, as the title suggests.